BowieParadox/Feltr-Dating-App-Site/README.md

-# Feltr-Dating-App-TEMPLATE
+# Feltr - Dating App Site (Template)

 ## 📝 Description

-Feltr-Dating-App-TEMPLATE is from a project that I worked on while studying Full Stack Development by Dr. Angela Yu.
+Feltr - Dating App Site is a template created from a project while studying Full Stack Development by Dr. Angela Yu.
 This is my take on the "11.3 TinDog Project" from her course.
 Feel free to use the template.

 ## ⚡ Quick Start